brisa-build/brisa/docs/03-components-details/02-web-components.md

 > [!TIP]
 >
-> You can create directories or files with the `@-` prefix to avoid creating web-components.
+> You can create directories or files with the `@-` prefix to avoid creating web-components inside `src/web-components`.
 Useful to add reusable markup generators in web-components.
 The only exception is `@-native`, which is a directory for creating native web-components, without Brisa neither JSX.

 > [!CAUTION]
 >